gmuraleekrishna/rails-workshop-presentation/README.md

 # Rails workshop presentation

 A workshop presentation that will help beginners to jump right in and build a Rails app from scratch.
 This presentaion will outline the necessary basics of Ruby and start on building a Twitter application.
-The presentation is based on [Ruby on Rails Tutorial](https://www.railstutorial.org/book) by Michel Hartl.
+The presentation is based on [Ruby on Rails Tutorial](https://www.railstutorial.org/book) by Michael Hartl.

 The presentation is based on [reveal.js](https://github.com/hakimel/reveal.js), a framework for easily creating beautiful presentations using HTML.